-Brooklyn Beckham & Youtuber Lexy Panterra Said To Be Dating, According To Report
+Brooklyn Beckham & Youtuber Lexy Panterra Said To Be Dating, According To ‘People’ Report

 “I think we chose each other.
 I think we really understand each other,” she told People.
 “It’s been years now, off and on, and it’s just one of those things where you come back and it’s like no time was spent away from each other at all and that’s the most important thing.”

 Despite the rumors of Beckham’s love life being in a whirlwind, the teen appears to be enjoying the beginning of his summer having just finished up his first year of college in New York City.
 It’s clear his family, while happy for Beckham is missing him being around.
-His mother Victoria just posted a photo of her and Beckham on her Instagram noticing just how “grown-up” he’s got, joking about him growing a mustache.
+His mother Victoria just posted a photo of her and Beckham on her Instagram noticing just how “grown-up” he’s is, joking about him growing a mustache.

 Victoria captioned the photo saying, “Is that a mustache u r trying to grow @brooklynbeckham x kisses from us both x VB.”